© Photos credit: Roy Cox

 Peggy Weston has performed in: clubs and concerts, television and films, on radio and commercials, adding solo recordings in the Washington, D.C. area, the Bahamas, London, Brussels, Antwerp, and Holland, which solidified her reputation.

 The International Herald Tribune cited her engagement at The Brussels Jazz Club, which transpired into three highly successful extended seasons, plus two weeks at Antwerp's September Club.
-She often shared the stage with notable international jazz artists, as Clark Terry, Kai Winding, Bud Freeman, Eddie Harris, Kenny Werner, Jack Van Poll, and Philip Catherine.
+She often shared the stage with notable international jazz artists, as Clark Terry, Kai Winding, Bud Freeman, Johnny Griffin, Kenny Werner, Jack Van Poll, and Philip Catherine.
 Weston's vocals joined the after-hours jam sessions at the Brussels Jazz Club with Stan Getz's Quartet, Toots Thielemans and Lionel Hampton's Band.

 In Washington, D.C., Peggy was the opening-act nightly over several months for political satirist Mark Russell at the Shoreham Hotel's Marquee Lounge.
 Whether she is performing in clubs, or for special events - including a Presidential Inaugural Ball, or singing R&B before 20,000 for the City of Rockville's 4th of July Celebration, or leading her 8-piece band Silk ...with outstanding musician friends sharing the stage, Peggy Weston brings her energy and artistry.